The Best Places to Stay in Costa Rica, from Papagayo to Tico Beach

 Image courtesy of InterContinental Costa Rica at Multiplaza Mall

-Less than 30 minutes from Downtown San José, InterContinental Costa Rica at Multiplaza Mall provides lavish accommodations and immediate access to one of the city’s most notable shopping destinations.
-As far as urban retreats go, this ritzy hotel is one of the top choices in the country.
-There’s a full spa, a fitness center and a wealth of business-centered amenities (just in case you're visiting in a professional capacity).
+Less than 30 minutes from Downtown San José, InterContinental Costa Rica at Multiplaza Mall provides immediate access to one of the city’s most notable shopping destinations.
+There’s a full spa, a fitness center and numerous business-centered amenities, including meeting rooms and a business center.

 Fora Perks at InterContinental Costa Rica at Multiplaza Mall: